KathiaF/Kickstarter-analysis/README.md

  ### Analysis of Outcomes Based on Goals
- Visualize the percentage of successful, failed, and canceled plays based on the funding goal amount
+ The focus of this analysis is to Visualize the percentage of successful, failed, and canceled plays based on the funding goal amount.
+In order to do this, the following steps needed to be taken prior to conducting the analysis:
  1. Create a new sheet and label it *Outcomes Based on Goals*
     - Add the following columns:
       - *Goal*, *Number Successful*, *Number Failed*, *Number Canceled*, *Total Projects*, *Percentage Successful*, *Percentage Failed*, *Percentage Canceled*.